yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/yugabtyedb-connector.md

 1. The name of the connector when registered with a Kafka Connect service.
 2. The name of this YugabyteDB connector class.
-3. The addresses of the YugabyteDB tserver nodes.
+3. The addresses of the YugabyteDB YB-TServer nodes.
 This can take a value of multiple addresses in the format `IP1:PORT1,IP2:PORT2,IP3:PORT3`.
 4. The port number of the YugabyteDB server.
 5. The name of the YugabyteDB user that has the [required privileges](#setting-up-yugabytedb).
 6. The password for the YugabyteDB user that has the [required privileges](#setting-up-yugabytedb).